When you need a new pair of shoes, how do you choose which pair to wear?

 But, if you have a more complex need for your next pair of shoes, like looking spiffy in a job interview, then you would probably take your time, exploring options in the store, or even shopping around at other stores.
 You’d evaluate different footwear candidates for various degrees of fit in multiple areas, including comfort, style, and price.

 The people you hire obviously aren’t shoes, but every job has specific demands of the person who does it, and the fit has to be right in many categories.
 Like shoes, a bad fit with your job is going to rub the wrong way every single day.

 Fit has little to do with on-the job competency, but it has everything to do with sustained on-the job performance and employee retention.
 It doesn’t matter how much you pay someone to do something and how well they can do it, if their job rubs them the wrong way, the only thing on their mind is finding a job that’s a better fit.

 Some rhetorical questions:

 - If you were great at a job, but it had nothing to do with your career goals, would it feel like a good gig or a waste of time?

-- If you were great at a job, but shared no values with your co-workers or employer, would it feel like a good fit?
+- If you were great at a job, but shared no values with your co-workers or employer, would you be happy working there?